George Bramwell Evens: Biography

 As a Methodist minister, Evens' ministries included Goole; the Methodist Central Hall, Carlisle (1914–1926); Huddersfield (1926–1929); and the King Cross Methodist Chapel, Halifax (1929–1939), after which ill health forced him to give up the ministry.
-He retired to Wilmslow, where he died, leaving his wife, son Glyn and daughter, Romany June.
+He retired to Wilmslow, where he died, leaving his wife, son Glyn and daughter, Romany June.He lived at Number 1, Parkway, Wilmslow and he died in the house following feeling unwell building a Cumbrian stone rockery in the garden.

 His ashes were scattered, at his request, at Old Parks Farm, Glassonby, Cumbria, which he had enjoyed visiting over a 22-year period: in 2001, a memorial to him was erected there by The Romany Society.